ajmaradiaga/cervantes-text-generation/README.md

 In order to generate text, we will look at a class of Neural Network where connections between units form a directed cycle, called Recurrent Neural Network (RNNs).
 RNNs use an internal memory to process sequences of elements and is able to learn from the syntactic structure of text.
 Our model will be able to generate text based on the text we train it with.

+### Datasets

+The datasets used in this repository are included in the dataset folder.
+It is not necessary to do any manual preprocessing of data as the files included are already clean.

 ### Install

 Highly recommend installing [Anaconda](https://www.continuum.io/downloads).
 Anaconda conveniently installs Python, the Jupyter Notebook, and other commonly used packages for scientific computing and data science.